ph1p/ikea-led-obegraensad/README.md

 - `frontend` contains the web code.

-  - First run `npm i`
+  - First run `pnpm install`
   - Set your device IP inside the `.env` file
-  - Start the server with `npm run dev`
+  - Start the server with `pnpm dev`
-  - Build it with `npm run build`.
+  - Build it with `pnpm build`.
 This command creates the `webgui.cpp` for you.

 - Build frontend using `Docker`
   - From the root of the repo, run `docker compose run node`